 What Sets Us Apart

-- All of our full-time professional staff is certified in First Aid/CPR.
+- Full-time professional staff is certified in First Aid/CPR as are the majority of our part-time staff.
 Industry Standard Practice/Required: one teacher per classroom CPR/First Aid Certified

 - Our teacher child ratio is 1:3 Infants; 1:4 Toddlers and 1:7 Preschool.
 The ratios listed for ABACC do not include our interns or practicum students.
 When interns and practicum are included, our ratio can be half of what is listed above, giving our paid staff more opportunities for one on one and small group interaction.
 Industry Standard Practice: 1:4 Infants; 1:6 Toddlers and 1:12 Preschool (non-CDE state funded programs)